aridjayarecipes/cutesrecipes.web.app/content/post/2529-simple-way-to-prepare-favorite-healthy-vegetable-soup.md

 1. Strain the mixture properly.add salt,jeera powder,black pepper.adjust constituency with hot water.bring to a boil.mix lemon juice.serve hot...Enjoy.

-Did you mean to ask &#34;Is vegetable soup healthy if you use water instead of vegetable broth?&#34; If so, then yes, of course it is!
+Did you mean to ask "Is vegetable soup healthy if you use water instead of vegetable broth?"
+If so, then yes, of course it is!
 No matter what vegetables you include, your soup will be loaded with.
 Vegetable soup is a common soup prepared using vegetables and leaf vegetables as primary ingredients.
 It dates to ancient history, and is a mass-produced food product in contemporary times.
 Vegetable soup is prepared using vegetables, leafy greens, mushrooms.

 So that's going to wrap it up for this special food healthy vegetable soup recipe.
 Thanks so much for reading.
 I am confident you will make this at home.
 There's gonna be interesting food in home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!